-Fittingly for this event, I was delighted to be invited by Gerry Proctor and the brilliant team at Engage to join a panel of superb Liverpool women (all colleagues and friends!) and an equally brilliant Leeds panel in a two-part, trans-Pennine conversation to consider how our respective cities could delight us.
+Fittingly for this event, I was delighted to be invited by Gerry Proctor and the brilliant team at Engage to join a panel of superb Liverpool women and an equally brilliant Leeds panel in a two-part, trans-Pennine conversation to consider how our respective cities delight us.

 Delivered virtually and in the confines of (the first) national lockdown, the conversation naturally considered a post-COVID future and what lessons we could take into that future from the extraordinary individual and collective actions and behaviours that the pandemic has necessitated.